Kevin Harvick: 2017

-For 2017, Stewart-Haas switched from Chevrolet to Ford.
+For 2017, Stewart–Haas switched from Chevrolet to Ford.
 Harvick went on to win Stage 2 and lead the most laps in the 2017 Daytona 500.
-A large wreck on lap 129 would hinder Harvick from topping his solid day off, and would ultimately finish 22nd.
+A large wreck on lap 129 would hinder Harvick from topping his solid day off, and he would ultimately finish 22nd.
 Next week at Atlanta, Harvick continued his momentum by capturing the pole position.
 Once the green flag waved, Harvick held the lead and didn't look back.
 He would go on to lead 292 out of 325 laps, a race-high for him, and he would also sweep both race stages.
-With less than 20 to go, Austin Dillon's car received a power failure, setting up a late-race caution.
+With less than twenty to go, Austin Dillon's car received a power failure, setting up a late-race caution.
 The field would pit, and Harvick would receive a devastating pit road penalty.
 This put him at the tail end of the longest line and would prevent him from closing out the race and winning yet again.
-Harvick would only advance up to the 9th position.
+Harvick would only advance up to the ninth position.
 Despite his disappointing performances, he would lead the points standings heading out of Atlanta due to his stage wins and consistency during the two races.